Isaac Schmidt

-Isaac Osa's Schmidt (born 7 December 1999) is a Swiss professional footballer who plays as a winger for Swiss Super League club St. Gallen.
+Isaac Schmidt (born 7 December 1999) is a Swiss professional footballer who plays as a right-back for Bundesliga club Werder Bremen, on loan from Leeds United, and the Switzerland national team.

 Club career

 Lausanne-Sport

 On 14 June 2019, Schmidt signed his first professional contract with Lausanne-Sport.
 He made his professional debut in a 1–0 Swiss Super League loss to St. Gallen on 13 December 2020.

 St. Gallen

 In June 2021, Schmidt signed a two-year contract with fellow Swiss Super League club St. Gallen.

+Leeds United

+On 30 August 2024, Schmidt signed for EFL Championship club Leeds United on a four-year contract for a fee of £2.5 million.

+Schmidt joined Bundesliga side Werder Bremen on loan for the 2025–26 season.

 International career

 Schmidt was born in Switzerland to a Swiss German father and Nigerian mother.
 He is a youth international for Switzerland, having played for the Switzerland U19s in 2019.